POPInNow/Repo/README.md

 #### In Flight Caching

-Once an upstream request is fired off by the `Repo.get(...)` method, the active upstream request will be cached for the duration of its lifetime.
-This means that subsequent calls to the same data source will not fire additional requests to the upstream data source.
-Any new calls for the same upstream data will be attached to the existing call, and data will be delivered to all subscribers once the upstream call resolves.
-At the point of resolution, any new upstreams calls to the data source will fire off a new upstream request with the same in-flight caching behavior.
+Once an upstream request is fired off, the active upstream request will be cached for the duration
+of its lifetime.
+This means that subsequent calls to the same data source will not fire additional
+requests to the upstream data source.
+Any new calls for the same upstream data will be attached
+to the existing call, and data will be delivered to all subscribers once the upstream call
+resolves.
+At the point of resolution, any new upstreams calls to the data source will fire off a
+new upstream request with the same in-flight caching behavior.

 #### In Memory Caching